anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This document does not require IANA actions.

-# Security Considerations
+# Security Considerations {#sec-consider}

-The security considerations as laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.
+The security considerations  laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.

+In particular,
+even if the registrar delegates part or all of its RA role during certificate enrollment to a separate system, it still must be made sure that the registrar decides about accepting or declining a request to join the domain, as required in {{RFC8995, Section 5.3}}.
+As this pertains also to obtaining an valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the domain CA.\
+There are various ways how to fulfill this, including:
+* implicit consent
+* the registrar signals its consent to the backend RA or CA out-of-band before or during the enrollment phase
+* the registrar provides its consent using an extra message that is transferred on the same channel as the enrollment messages, possibly in a TLS tunnel.
+* the registrar states its consent by signing, in addition to the pledge, the authenticated self-contained certificate enrollment request message.\
+  When using CMP, this may be done using a so-called nested message, as described in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.2.2.1}}.

-The security considerations as laid out in the Lightweight CMP Profile
+When CMP is used, the security considerations laid out in the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.
-{{I-D.ietf-lamps-lightweight-cmp-profile}} apply as far as CMP is used.

 # Acknowledgments